-The team award consists of a Carrolton Difference in Action framed certificate for the department/workgroup to be presented at a City Council meeting and on award of one (1) vacation per team member (A day defined as 8 hours).
+The team award consists of a Carrolton Difference in Action framed certificate for the department/workgroup to be presented at a City Council meeting.
 Additionally, a letter of appreciation from the City Manager will be distributed to all honored work team members.